shupershuff/Diablo2RLoader/README.md

 ## Other Features
 **Open All accounts at once**<br>
 Time is precious so work smarter not harder by opening all your accounts at once to maximise your free time to actually play the game instead of clicking through menus.<br>
+Note that if you've configured your account(s) or a region(s) to launch the game using an Authentication Token instead of parameters, you will need to wait for each game to reach the character selection screen before the next instance can launch.

 **Batch Open Accounts**<br>
 Rather than open all accounts, you can open a group of accounts.
 This feature is designed for you creatures that have several accounts but only want to launch a subset of these, for example only launch the 3 accounts you primarily play from.<br>